About us

 Bitcoin Evolution in Africa?

 Most African countries are still far behind the industrialized countries in many respects, especially when it comes innovations.
-It is difficult to predict whether the Bitcoin Evolution will really be in Africa.
 However, the following is clear: Many of the consumers and market participants prefer cryptocurrencies to the existing system because they are a safe, fast and inexpensive way to transfer values.
 This observation applies not only to Africa, but generally to structurally weak countries.

 Programmes